natansilva/natansilva/README.md

 - Currently working as a Data Platform Engineer at GrupoSBF.
 - Learning Rust.
-- Learning C++ to fuel my hobby game development aspirations with Unreal Engine.
+- Learning C# to fuel my hobby game development aspirations with Unreal Engine.

 ## Languages & Tools